Psalms 90:1

 The Psalmist makes a request to God.
 The Bible says in Psalm 90:12, “So teach us to number our days, that we may apply our hearts unto wisdom.”
 Wisdom comes from God, and we need the wisdom to understand how short life is, and therefore to take advantage of our opportunities to serve Christ.
 No matter how old you are, some of your life is already gone, and you will never get it back.
 Make good use of today.
 You might be closer to the end than you know.
 That is what a wise person would do.

 The Bible says in Psalm 90:13-14, “Return, O LORD, how long? and let it repent thee concerning thy servants.[14]
 O satisfy us early with thy mercy; that we may rejoice and be glad all our days.”
 The Psalmist asked the question, “how long?”
 We have seen this question and others like it before.
 We all ask this question at times.
 We ask it like the Psalmist when we are going through tough times.
 We ask it when we look at the world around us, and wait for the return of the Lord Jesus.
 We ask it when we desire complete righteousness and we know that will only be fulfilled in heaven.
 That is why we need longsuffering as a part of the fruit of the Spirit.
-Some Christians have short suffering.
+Some Christians have only enough faith for short suffering.
 Instead of asking the LORD, “how long,” they quit, or they take things into their own hands instead of continuing to trust in the LORD.

 Instead of complaining we should be rejoicing.
 What do we have to rejoice about?
 As it says in verse fourteen, we have the “mercy” of the LORD.
 If we understand mercy, and appreciate mercy, and value mercy that comes through Christ, we will be able to “rejoice and be glad all our days.”
 If we want to rejoice because of our circumstances in this life, we definitely will not “rejoice and be glad all our days.”